azuzic/process-app/README.md

    npm run dev -- --host
    ```

-Open your web browser and visit `localhost` to see the AquaPod frontend in action.
+Open your web browser and visit `localhost` to see the Process App in action.

 ## ADMIN